dhargitai/lattixiq/docs/epics/EPIC-003-content-management.md

 **Acceptance Criteria:**

 - [ ] Add support email link to all HelpModal components
-- [ ] Use consistent messaging: "If you have any more questions, feel free to shoot an email"
+- [ ] Use consistent messaging: "If you have any more questions or feedback, feel free to shoot an email"
 - [ ] Email link opens user's default email client
 - [ ] Support email is `support@lattixiq.com`
 - [ ] Link styling is consistent with existing modal design